GoogleCloudPlatform/elixir-runtime/README.md

 The Elixir Runtime uses the [asdf](https://github.com/asdf-vm/asdf) tool to install and manage Erlang and Elixir.
-By default, it will run your application on recent stable releases of the language.
+By default, it will run your application on recent stable releases of those languages.
 However, you may specify which versions to use by providing a `.tool-versions` file with versions for `erlang` and `elixir`.
 See the [asdf](https://github.com/asdf-vm/asdf) documentation for more information on the format of the `.tool-versions` file.